Skip to main content

 • We don’t share new releases as posts on our social media (in the typical ways you can see other record labels do).
 We made this for a long long while, realizing that our audience is mainly artists looking for content to help their careers rather than new releases.
 Hence, we rationalized it away since it takes a lot of time to manage.
 Instead, we can use this time to focus on things where we can make a greater impact.
 Please read our article on how we use social media in collaboration with our artists.

-• We try to minimize administrative work and keep meetings to a minimum in order to be as efficient as possible.
+• We try to minimize administrative work and keep meetings to a minimum to be as efficient as possible.
 So if we turn down a meeting or make a specific report on a request, this is not to be rude or lazy, it’s to focus on being as efficient as possible.
 However, sometimes a meeting or a report is more efficient than without (and then we will do it).

 Risk Management